 The pre-clerkship phase of the Doctor of Medicine (MD) program is delivered at the College of Medicine campuses in Regina and Saskatoon.
-Medical students complete most learning activities, including lectures, clinical skills, and clinical integration courses at these campuses However, certain learning activities, such as shadowing (observership), may be held at other geographically distributed sites.
-Students participate in selecting the location/site at which they complete the mandatory shadowing (observership) experience.
+Medical students complete most learning activities, including lectures, clinical skills, and other small group learning activities at these campuses.
+However, certain learning activities, such as shadowing (observership), may be held at other geographically distributed sites.
+Students participate in selecting the location/site at which they complete mandatory shadowing (observership) experiences.